-On the other hand, the Pessimistic Approach requires letting go of or simply sacrifice systems availability in order to keep data consistent.
+On the other hand, the Pessimistic Approach requires letting go of or simply sacrificing systems availability to keep data consistent.
 On detection of a network partitioning, access to the sub-partitions is limited.
 This is done to ensure data consistency.
-In this case, in order to circumvent history divergence, only one component can continue to make read/write requests to the storage.
+In this case, to circumvent history divergence, only one component can continue to make read/write requests to the storage.

 Handling Split-Brain through NCache

-When a Split-Brain occurs, the cluster nodes in the network undergo a series of checks before making important decisions such as which nodes are to shut down, restart and reconnect or be removed from the network.
+When a Split-Brain occurs, the cluster nodes in the network undergo a series of checks before making important decisions, such as which nodes are to shut down, restart, reconnect, or be removed from the network.
 NCache provides a feature called Split-Brain Auto-Recovery, which is by default disabled.
-However, it can be enabled on the basis on data sensitivity and user requirements in case a Split-Brain occurs in the network.
+However, it can be enabled on the basis of data sensitivity and user requirements in case a Split-Brain occurs in the network.

-NCache offers this feature only for the Partition of Replica topology.
-In order to understand this in depth, let’s have a look at cluster connectivity, Partition of Replica topology and scenarios behind node disconnection.
+NCache offers this feature only for the Partition-of-Replica topology.
+To understand this in-depth, let’s have a look at cluster connectivity, Partition-Replica topology, and scenarios behind node disconnection.

 Each cluster comprises of one coordinator node and the remaining non-coordinator or participant nodes.
-The coordinator node is the most senior node i.e. the node that started first and is responsible for most of the tasks, such as node addition or removal.
-Whenever a node is added or removed from cluster, it informs the coordinator node, which manages the rest of the operations to maintain a connectable environment in cluster.
-Other tasks that the coordinator node carries out include bucket distribution, triggering cache loader and connections maintenance.
+The coordinator node is the most senior node, i.e., the node that started first and is responsible for most of the tasks, such as node addition or removal.
+Whenever a node is added or removed from the cluster, it informs the coordinator node, which manages the rest of the operations to maintain a connectable environment in the cluster.
+Other tasks that the coordinator node carries out include bucket distribution, triggering cache loader, and connections maintenance.

 A cluster can be categorized as follows:

 - Partially connected cluster